dfairburn/tp/README.md

 ### Using Variables

-This is all well and good, but the whole point of this is to template out these requests to make them easier to use and configure.
+This is all well and good, but the whole point of this is to template out these requests to make them easier to use, configure and mutate on the fly.
 So let's add some variables.

 Execute the following command to open up the varaibles file in your default editor: